 Basically, toddlers are participating in a sensory activity anytime they are moving, jumping, touching, tasting, hearing, seeing, and smelling.
 But, you can give them a super dose of sensory with the activities I’ll share below.

 You might be asking yourself why your toddler should participate in sensory activities, and that’s a good question.
-The reason you see sensory activities while scrolling through Pinterest is because the stimulation of the senses that happens during these activities actually improves brain function and development.
-And, this is even more powerful when kids at a young age, like toddlers, participate in them!
+The reason you see sensory activities while scrolling through Pinterest is because they stimulate learning and actually improve brain function and development.

-As crazy as it sounds, sensory activities in the toddler years can help them be better readers and attend well when they’re in school years down the road.
+As crazy as it sounds, sensory activities in the toddler years can help them be better readers and attend well when they’re in their school age years down the road.
 So, sensory activities for 1 or 2 year olds is totally worth your time, and many require little to no effort!

 For instance, sensory issues in toddlers may look like difficulty quitting one activity and starting another (transitioning).
 Or, they may freak out if they walk barefoot in the grass, go down a slide, or taste a squishy texture.